Also known as: Blood spots and Skin hemorrhages

 When to Contact a Medical Professional

-Call your doctor for an appointment if you have signs of purpura.
+Call your health care provider for an appointment if you have signs of purpura.

 What to Expect at Your Office Visit